YuriDevAT/accessibility-first/_posts/en/no-usability-without-accessibility.md

 ---
 title: 'No Usability Without Accessibility – Commonalities and Differences Of Usability and Accessibility'
 excerpt: 'Usability and accessibility are closely related aspects of web development.
-Some mistakenly think that these two terms are interchangeable, even though they are different, their goals, approaches, and guidelines can overlap significantly, and one (accessibility) can exist without the other (usability)...'
+Some mistakenly think that these two terms are interchangeable, even though they are different, their goals, approaches, and guidelines can overlap significantly, and one (accessibility) can exist without the other (usability) ...'
-coverImage: '/assets/blog/en/no-usability-without-accessibility/cover.png'
+coverImage: '/assets/cover/no-usability-without-accessibility/cover.png'
 date: '2024-11-14T09:35:07.322Z'
 tags: 'Blog'
 category: 'Accessibility'